Starchasers/OCGlasses/WidgetModifiers.md

 # Animation
 Widgets can be animated by binding an easing function to a modifier.
-So you can animate color changes, movement, rotation and scale changes with a simple syntax
+So you can animate color / scale changes, movement and rotation with a simple syntax

 ## methods